- Customer acquisition costs continue to increase as more brands compete for digital ad space

 - Lower organic reach on social media

-To that end, this step-by-step guide reveals how to develop an effective customer acquisition strategy, identify the right channels, and drive better outcomes.
+To help you regain control, this step-by-step guide reveals how to develop an effective customer acquisition strategy, identify the right channels, and drive better outcomes.

 Develop an effective customer acquisition plan